-After becoming an RD and getting some clinical nutrition experience under my belt, I went back to Hopkins to work on nutrition research while earning a certificate in professional culinary arts.
+After becoming an RD (registered dietitian) and getting some clinical nutrition experience under my belt, I went back to Hopkins to work on nutrition research while earning a certificate in professional culinary arts.
 At that point I was prepared to pair my culinary arts training with my nutrition science knowledge in order to plan nourishing meals, which also pleased the palates of my clients.

 I spent years helping many clients understand how to nourish themselves to feel good and avoid disease.

 But there were still questions about nutrition, metabolism, and consequences of unbalanced hormones that I needed to answer for my clients and myself.